Brunswick luminary Bill Brown dies at 103

 “He knew the port was very important to the economy of Brunswick and the Golden Isles,” Willis said.
 “He was a very big supporter of the local shipping industry.”

-Mr. Brown was a faithful member of the Kiwanis Club of Brunswick, where his jokes became a staple of every meeting.
+Casey Igel grew to know and love her cousin, Brown, hosting taco Tuesdays for him and his brother Bob Brown each week at her Brunswick home.
+He provided Igel with many unknown but fascinating facts about her Dart family lineage, which begins here with Cyrus Dart, a doctor who arrived on these shores with Continental Army during the Revolutionary War.

+“He always had a good joke,” Igel recalled.
+“And he would always bring a manilla envelope and share with me all this stuff about our family that I didn’t know.
+He knew everybody, but he established real relationships with them.
+He wasn’t just shaking hands and kissing babies.”

-Mr. Brown passed away at hospice at 12:50 a.m.
+Back on Dec.
+3, dozens of friends and well-wishers showed up at Hospice of the Golden Isles to join Brown in celebrating his 103rd birthday.
+He passed away at hospice at 12:50 a.m.
 Saturday, shortly after the New Year arrived.
-On Dec.
-3, dozens of friends and well-wishers showed up at Hospice of the Golden Isles to join Mr. Brown in celebrating his 103rd birthday.

-Knowing her father's penchant for making folks laugh, Lawlor could not help thinking about the coincidence that Mr. Brown died on roughly the same time as comedic centenarian Betty White.
+Knowing her father’s penchant for making folks laugh, Lawlor could not help thinking about the coincidence that Brown died on roughly the same time as the popular comedic centenarian actress Betty White.